Michael Patrick McCarty

 I don’t remember pulling the trigger, yet It ends as it must if you are a hunter.
 A life taken.
 I am too young to comprehend the full meaning of the act but somehow I know there is something more.
 It is an end, perhaps a beginning, I do not know.
 The circle complete, we are bonded.
 It is a gift of the deer and it is sacred.
 I pray I will not forget, both then and now.
 From The Gift.

 “The elk will come to the hunter when it is time to leave this earth, when they are ready, and in their own time.
 They will only come when you are ready to receive them and to help them with their journey to the place that the spirits live.
 Each wish only to carry along the respect and dignity that you both deserve.
 I am honored; we are free”.
-From “Elk In Time” (Article In Progress).
+From “Elk In Time”.

-I am a hunter by birth and DNA, and a writer, at heart.
+I hunted, once, for glory…and now, it’s all about the story; A hunter by birth and DNA, and a writer, at heart.

 “Mine is but the dying writhing of a resigned and lonely dinosaur.
 The question is, where do we go from here?”